5 IMPORTANT Things to Consider Before You Move to Panama

 Most Panama health insurance policies do not cover medications.
 If your medications are more expensive in Panama, you may be able to get your prescription filled in your country then get the medications shipped to Panama.

-The availability and cost of your medications need to be determined before you move to Panama.
-I know a lady who moved to Panama but found out the medication she needed is $600 a month in Panama and it could not be shipped into Panama.
+Before you move to Panama, you need to determine the availability and cost of your medications.
+I know a lady who moved to Panama but found out the medication she needed is $600 a month in Panama, and it could not be shipped into Panama.
 Unfortunately, she had to leave Panama after spending a lot of money to get a visa because she could not afford the cost of the medications she needed in Panama.

 Determine Your Budget

-Determine what your budget will be when you move to Panama.
+Determine your budget when you move to Panama.
 How much money will you have to live on?
-This will help you decide which areas are a good fit for your budget.
+This will help you decide which areas fit your budget well.

 Some areas, like Panama City and Coronado, are more expensive.
 The gated communities in Boquete are more expensive.
-But there are many places where you can live within your budget in Panama.
+But there are many places in Panama where you can live within your budget.

 In most areas in Panama, you can estimate a minimum of $1500 for a single person and $2000 for a couple.
 Add at least $1500 more to a budget in the more expensive areas like Panama City and Coronado.